Bachelor of Design (Games)

 Overview

-Do you love the idea of creating immersive and interactive environments?
+Do you love the idea of creating immersive and interactive games, either physical or digital?
 Then the Bachelor of Design (Games) is for you.

-Guided by academic staff and industry experts, you will engage in several studio projects including a capstone project to create and build a functional game, produced in an authentic team environment.
+Guided by academic staff and industry experts, and utilising state-of-the-art facilities and industry-standard software, you will engage in several studio projects, including a Capstone Project, to create and build functional games in an authentic team environment.

-This program will give you all you need to meet the strong international demand for game design professionals, including a powerful portfolio to present to any possible employer.
+This program will provide you with everything you need to meet the strong global demand for game design professionals, including a powerful portfolio to present to potential employers.

 a male student standing on a street filled with graphics and colours